abbeymaniak/ACF_Unique_Field_Guard/README.md

 License: GPL v2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-# ACF Unique Field Guard
+# Unique Field Guard For ACF

 ## Description

-**ACF Unique Field Guard** is a WordPress plugin designed to ensure the uniqueness of Advanced Custom Fields (ACF) values.
+**Unique Field Guard For ACF** is a WordPress plugin designed to ensure the uniqueness of Advanced Custom Fields (ACF) values.
 By automatically checking for duplicates during post saves, this plugin helps maintain data integrity and prevents the reuse of the same values across your site for fields that needs to be unique.

 ### Key Features